Micro Labs Ltd

 IREX SYRUP contains Sodium feredetate that belongs to the group of medicines called Hematinic agents.
-It is used to treat iron deficiency anemia in adults and a lower dose is used in pediatric patients to treat the same.
+It is used to manage iron deficiency anemia in adults and a lower dose is used in pediatric patients to manage the same.
 Iron deficiency anemia is a condition in which the red blood cell count decreases abnormally due to deficiency of iron.
 It is characterized by symptoms such as fainting, paleness of the skin, fatigue, weakness, and shortness of breath.

 IREX SYRUP is not recommended to be used in patients with have haemochromatosis (an inherited condition where iron levels slowly build up abnormally in the body) and hemosiderosis (a form of iron build-up, causing in the accumulation of hemosiderin which is an iron storage complex).